top of page

 -

-What is sleep paralysis?Sleep paralysis is just like it sounds—while asleep or waking up out to sleep you are fully conscious but cannot move.
-It can be extremely frightening for the individual.
-Sleep paralysis is directly related to falling asleep or waking up out of REM (Rapid Eye Movement) sleep.
-Sleep that has paralysis is part of that sleep stage.
+What is sleep paralysis?Sleep paralysis is just like it sounds—while asleep or waking up— you are fully conscious but cannot move.
+This can be extremely frightening.
+Sleep paralysis is directly related to falling asleep or waking up out of the REM (Rapid Eye Movement) sleep stage.
 You can experience sleep paralysis by simply not getting enough sleep.
 Sleep paralysis can also be part of the set of symptoms associated with Narcolepsy.

 -